9 Ways to Foster Enhanced Communications on Your Community Board

 It isn’t enough to just fill a board position to ensure your community is a well-functioning one.
 Almost everything a board does requires strong interpersonal skills and communicating well with each other tops the list.

-The most high-functioning boards we have partnered with regularly put into practice the following nine communication techniques:
+The most high-functioning boards we have partnered with regularly put into practice the following nine board member communication techniques:

 Active listening skills take practice for all of us.
 Hearing what’s communicated regardless of how the message is delivered is important and will help you focus on community business.